jetbrains-academy/kotlin-onboarding-object-oriented-programming/aliasServer/aliasServerConstantsExtensionFunctions/task.md

 ### Const variables

-To help the Kotlin compiler to optimize your code, you can use the `const` modifier for the variables that remain unchanged - the [compile-time constants](https://kotlinlang.org/docs/properties.html#compile-time-constants).
+To help the Kotlin compiler optimize your code, you can use the `const` modifier for the variables that remain unchanged – the [compile-time constants](https://kotlinlang.org/docs/properties.html#compile-time-constants).
 Constants can only have basic (primitive) types, such as `String`, `Int`, and so on.
-Also, they cannot be initialized by calling functions or anything like that.
+Also, they cannot be initialized by calling functions or in a similar way.
 Last but not least, you must only use constants inside `companion objects` (or just inside `objects`, which we will talk about later):

 ```kotlin